Siena International Photo Awards

 The Siena International Photo Awards (SIPAContest) is a photography competition for professional, amateur and student photographers from around the world.
 It is judged by an international panel of experts that includes renowned photographers, editors and photography collectors.
 First presented in 2015, by their second year the awards and the associated Siena Awards Festival in Siena, Italy, were considered prestigious.

 According to the organizers, SIPA (Siena International Photo Awards) is part of a broader project of the Siena Awards.
 It represents an effort to bring people together from all around the world who are passionate not only about photography, but global connection, cultural exchange and art as a catalyst for change.

 History

 Siena International Photo Awards was created by Luca Venturi as part of the mission of the Art Photo Travel Association, a non-profit organization based in Siena, Italy.
 The awards were first presented on 30 October 2015.

 Award ceremony

 The awards ceremony takes place in Siena at the Teatro dei Rinnovati theatre.
 On the day of the ceremony, the Siena International Photographer of the Year and other award-winning images are announced.
-Following the awards ceremony, the "Imagine All the People Sharing All the World" photography exhibition honoring the winners opens its doors in Siena.
+Following the awards ceremony, the "People Sharing All the World" photography exhibition honoring the winners opens its doors in Siena.
 A book featuring all prize-winning entries is published annually in two languages (Italian and English).